sharontherese/sharon-kabel/content/post/saint-joseph-hymns/index.md

 Pope Francis declared 2021 to be the year of Saint Joseph, husband of the Blessed Virgin Mother and foster father of Our Lord.

 Below are several traditional hymns and chants dedicated to Saint Joseph.
-About half of the songs are from the Divine OFfice or the Mass, and about half are devotional hymns.
+About half of the songs are from the Divine Office or the Mass, and about half are devotional hymns.

 # Te Joseph Celebrant